• About

 Yesterday was a monumental day.
 I made cheese Gromit!
 All my life I have wanted to give it a go, but never made the time or found the opportunity.
 Since trying to live a more sustainable lifestyle, I have seized as many opportunities as I can, and willing to learn new skills where I can.
 This golden opportunity was too good to pass up.

 The Cheese Making Workshop was held at our local community centre.
 The two ladies who ran the workshop were just fabulous.
 Dorothy and Loraine made the day a relaxed affair, and no question was too hard to answer.
-I could see that between them, they had years of cheese making experience.
+I could see that between them, they had years of cheese-making experience.

 So, starting at the beginning, I rocked up at about 0950, after having had to turn around once because I forgot my wallet.
 Yes, friends, I was that excited!
-I was not the first to arrive, and met most of the other students.
-They were are friendly bunch, with 3 men and 8 ladies in the class.
-We were asked to pick our preference of cheese recipes, and being a clever lad and having done a little research before hand, I decided to ensure that the fruits of my labour were going to be able to be sampled with in a few days.
+I was not the first to arrive, and I met most other students.
+They were a friendly bunch, with 3 men and 8 ladies in the class.
+We were asked to pick our preference of cheese recipes, and being a clever lad and having done a little research beforehand, I decided to ensure that the fruits of my labour were going to be able to be sampled within a few days.
 Therefore I chose to make Feta.
-One lady chose Wensleydale (hush Wallace), and would you believe that the majority chose Parmesan.
-The reason I was a bit shocked was because Feta takes 2-3 days before you can eat it, Wensleydale 1-3 months before maturity, and Parmesan 9-12 months before it matures!
-All worth while, but if I have learnt any thing on this sustainable journey, it is that if you put effort into anything, you must be able to reap the rewards quickly, which then gives you a sense of achievement that pushes you to carry on.
-The other thing to take into consideration is that the harder cheeses must mature at a temperature of 10-15C for the entire time.
-It is very hard to keep anything at that temp here in summer without a cellar or modified refrigerator.
+One lady chose Wensleydale (hush Wallace), and would you believe that the majority chose Parmesan?
+The reason I was a bit shocked was that Feta takes 2-3 days before you can eat it, Wensleydale 1-3 months before maturity, and Parmesan 9-12 months before it matures!

 Enough babbling, here is what I saw when I first arrived.

-I then had to raise the temp of the milk to 32C, and keep it there.
-Once at temperature, I got to add 10 grains of Mesophylic starter culture and a quarter teaspoon of lipase powder mixed with 50 ml of boiled rainwater.
+I then had to raise the temp of the milk to 32C and keep it there.
+Once at temperature, I got to add 10 grains of Mesophilic starter culture and a quarter teaspoon of lipase powder mixed with 50 ml of boiled rainwater.
 Here is the milk at temperature with the starter and lipase mixed in (not very exciting).
 You must not let the milk get over 40C or it will kill the culture.

 Once firm enough, I then had to cut the curd into 1 cm cubes using a whisk.
-Basically you gently stab the whisk vertically into the curd until you reach the bottom.
+Basically, you gently stab the whisk vertically into the curd until you reach the bottom.
 You repeat this all over the curd three times.
 Then you leave it to sit for 5 minutes.
 Here is the cut curd.

 Now the boring part.
 You then have to stir every 10 minutes for about 2 minutes for two hours!
 You also have to maintain the temperature at 32C again during the process.
-It was during this time I decided to buy a cheese making kit, because I was determined to make more types other than Feta.
-The kit was $122 and from looking at other cheese making web sites, it was great value.
+It was during this time I decided to buy a cheese-making kit because I was determined to make more types other than Feta.
+The kit was $122 and from looking at other cheese-making websites, it was great value.
 I should be able to make at least 60kg of cheese with the kit ingredients!

 This is what it looks like after the two hours.
 You will notice that the curds and whey have really separated and the curd sinks to the bottom.

-The whey looks a little yellow doesn’t it.
+The whey looks a little yellow, doesn’t it?
 I bet you are thinking that this is why some cheeses are yellow.
 Not so my friends.
 The yellow in most cheeses is a food colouring.
 Real cheese is usually off-white!

 Now it gets strained for a second time and put into the basket (mould).
 Luckily they had a cheese press and we could speed up the process.
-Here is my semi finished cheese.
+Here is my semi-finished cheese.

-It was still a bit watery, and had a little whey still oozing from it.
+It was still a bit watery and had a little whey still oozing from it.
 I wrapped it in foil for the journey home.

 I said goodbye to my classmates, thanked Dorothy and Loraine for a great class and told them I was coming back in three weeks for the mould cheese course.
 They gave me 3 litres of whey to take home.